 Well, guys, in this case, you can thank Eminem (bet that's a sentence you never thought you'd hear).
 In 2000, the rapper released "Stan" as the third single off his award-winning album The Marshall Mathers LP.
 The song, about an obsessive fan named Stan who kills his pregnant girlfriend and then himself after Eminem refuses to answer his letters, topped the charts in Australia and the UK; it didn't do too badly in the U.S., either.

-Soon after, "Stan" began being used to describe people who go above and beyond the average loyalty of most fans.
+Soon after Eminem released the single, "Stan" began being used to describe people who go above and beyond the average loyalty of most fans.
 I think my favorite online definition thus far is, "Basically it describes someone who is all up on their favorite artist's schlong, and can't take criticism or the slightest negative about said artist."
 Makes sense; I definitely know a few stans like this.

 Oh, and yes, in the official music video, Stan is played by Devon Sawa, aka Casper the Friendly Ghost, aka my first celebrity crush.
 I'm upset on so many levels by this revelation.